yoeo/software-tech-test/README.md

 > Disclaimer: this is a toy problem not an actual project :-)

-Artists who publish their music on our music streaming platform want to know and reach to their fans.
+Artists who publish their music on our music streaming platform want to know and reach out to their fans.
 We need to provide tools to help them connect to their fan base.

 The tools to develop:
-1. **Fanbase**: a web API that provide aggregated information about the fanbase of an artist.
+1. **Fanbase**: a web API that provide aggregated information about the fan base of an artist.
+A fan base being a group of users who are fan of an artist.
 2. **TopFans**: a script that displays the artist top fans information, so the artist can send them VIP concert tickets and other goodies.

 For legal reasons:
 1. Users who do not consent to tracking are excluded from the result produced by Fanbase and TopFans tools.
 See the `consent` field in the database.
-2. Minor (underage) users information is not displayed by TopFans.
+2. Underage users (<18 years old) information is not displayed by TopFans.

 ### Technical specifications